-Brain specimens with CTE show a reduction in weight, enlargement of the ventricular system especially lateral and third ventricle, thinning of corpus callosum, atrophy of cerebral hemispheres, mesial temporal lobes, thalamus, mammillary bodies, olfactory bulbs and brainstem, pallor in the substantia nigra and locus coeruleus, a cavum septum pellucidum, and scarring of the cerebellar tonsils.
+Brain specimens with CTE show a reduction in weight, enlargement of the ventricular system, especially the lateral and third ventricles, thinning of the corpus callosum, atrophy of the cerebral hemispheres, mesial temporal lobes, thalamus, mammillary bodies, olfactory bulbs, and brainstem, pallor in the substantia nigra and locus coeruleus, a cavum septum pellucidum, and scarring of the cerebellar tonsils.

-Neuronal loss and gliosis are the most common microscopic findings in CTE and are usually associated with neurofibrillary degeneration especially in hippocampus, subiculum, entorhinal cortex, amygdala, subcallosal and insular cortex, frontal and temporal cortex, mamillary bodies, substantia nigra, locus coeruleus, nucleus accumbens, medial thalamus, pars compacta, and pars reticulata [7, 21-23].
-The pathognomonic neuropathological sign of CTE is finding tauimmunoreactive neurofibrillary tangles with preferential involvement of superficial cortical layers, an irregular and patchy distribution in the frontal and temporal cortex, a propensity for sulcal depths, and a perivascular, periventricular and subpial distribution.
+Neuronal loss and gliosis are the most common microscopic findings in CTE and are usually associated with neurofibrillary degeneration, especially in the hippocampus, subiculum, entorhinal cortex, amygdala, subcallosal and insular cortex, frontal and temporal cortex, mammillary bodies, substantia nigra, locus coeruleus, nucleus accumbens, medial thalamus, pars compacta, and pars reticulata [7, 21-23].
+The pathognomonic neuropathological signs of CTE are finding tau-immunoreactive neurofibrillary tangles (NFTs) with preferential involvement of superficial cortical layers, an irregular and patchy distribution in the frontal and temporal cortex, a propensity for sulcal depths, and a perivascular, periventricular, and subpial distribution.
 Unlike Alzheimer's disease (AD), which shares a similar neuropathology, tau deposition in CTE is denser and preferentially found in neocortical layers II and III.
 Beta-amyloid deposition in CTE is also more sporadic compared to AD [7].

-Pathophysiology:
+Pathophysiology

 Chronic traumatic encephalopathy likely results from progressive neuronal loss, but the exact mechanisms are unclear.
-CTE caused by repetitive mTBI continues to progress decades after the injuries have stopped indicating that once the cascades are initiated, they continue to execute their effects, and that, the longer the individual lives, the worse the symptoms [7, 16].
-The severity threshold of the brain injury that can initiate these progressive chronic neurodegenerative changes, as well as the frequency are still unknown.
+CTE caused by repetitive mTBI continues to progress decades after the injuries have stopped, indicating that once the cascades are initiated, they continue to execute their effects and that the longer the individual lives, the worse the symptoms become [7, 16].
+The severity threshold of the brain injury that can initiate these progressive chronic neurodegenerative changes, as well as the frequency, are still unknown.

 The patchy cortical distribution of NFTs suggests that their location is correlated with areas of direct mechanical trauma from blows to the side or top of the head.
-An ischemic basis of injury comes from the observation that tau deposition tends to be in the depths of cortical sulci [7].
-The associated breakdown of the blood-brain barrier following brain injury with release of local neurotoxins potentially explains the perivascular clustering of NFTs [24].
+An ischemic basis of injury comes from the observation that tau deposition tends to be in the depths of the cortical sulci [7].
+The associated breakdown of the blood-brain barrier following brain injury with the release of local neurotoxins potentially explains the perivascular clustering of NFTs [24].
 Buee, et al. examined the microvasculature in patients with dementia pugilistica and found decreased microvasculature density and tortuosity, which corresponds to the laminar distribution of taupositive NFTs [25].
 In addition to tau, other protein inclusions may play an important role in CTE.
-The DNA binding protein TDP-43 along with tau has been observed in all of our brains with CTE and the brains and spinal cords of athletes presenting simultaneously with CTE and motor neuron disease suggesting a common link between CTE and sporadic amyotrophic lateral sclerosis.
-[26] While the exact function of TDP-43 is unknown, its overexpression causes neuronal degeneration and cell death in animal models [27].
+The DNA binding protein TDP-43, along with tau, has been observed in all of our brains with CTE and the brains and spinal cords of athletes presenting simultaneously with CTE and motor neuron disease, suggesting a common link between CTE and sporadic amyotrophic lateral sclerosis [26].
+While the exact function of TDP-43 is unknown, its overexpression causes neuronal degeneration and cell death in animal models [27].
 One possible hypothesis is that mild traumatic brain injury causes axonal shear with cytoskeletal disruption.

 As part of the injury response, TDP-43 is upregulated and binds to neurofilament mRNA in order to stabilize the transcript.
-Because this protein is prone to aggregation, pathological TDP-43 deposits form resulting in neurotoxicity and cell death.
+Because this protein is prone to aggregation, pathological TDP-43 deposits form, resulting in neurotoxicity and cell death.